 - Starch and cellulose

 Black pepper essential oil is obtained either from CO2 extraction or steam distillation process.
 However, the CO2 extracted oil is better than the steam distilled because it filters chemicals like ethanol or hexane from black pepper oil.

-Scientific Name Of Black Pepper Oil
+Scientific Name of Black Pepper Oil

-Piper nigrum oil or P. nigrum oil
+The botanical name of black pepper is Piper nigrum oil or P. nigrum.

-History Of Black Pepper Oil
+History of Black Pepper Oil

 Black pepper is a flowering plant, which originated from India.
 It belongs to the family Piperaceae.
 Talking about growth, black pepper needs a specific environment to thrive.
 No wonder you see pepper plants growing in Indonesia, the Malay Peninsula, Central America, and the Philippines.
 Black pepper is available in several forms: fresh, dried, and powdered.
 The plant has a pleasant smell and tastes somewhat bitter.